codingMustache/codingMustache/README.md

 ## Joke of the Day

-Milk is also the fastest liquid on earth – its pasteurized before you even see it
+Pie is $2.50 in Jamaica and $3.00 in The Bahamas.
+These are the pie-rates of the Caribbean.

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. Individuals and interactions
+ 1. Saturn
- 2. Comprehensive documentation
+ 2. Pollux
- 3. Customer collaboration
+ 3. Neptune
- 4. Responding to change
+ 4. Enceladus

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  Neptune
 </details>